 Solukon Maschinenbau GmbH is teaming up with Siemens to release the SFM-AT800S post-processing system.
 The machine will allow users to finish up their metal prints and clean up the powder residues the process incurs.
 The system also features the latest developments in smart powder removal technologies.
 Metal print post-processing systems can help mitigate some of the issues of powder bed systems.

-While metal printing has come a long way, a lot of laser powder systems still leave trapped bits of metal powder in the more complex multi-channel parts.
+While 3D printing metal has come a long way, a lot of laser powder systems still leave trapped bits of metal powder in the more complex multi-channel parts.
 The SFM-AT800S is a device that can rid the parts of these leftovers with two servo-motorised and endless rotating axes.
 The new axis-system the SFM-AT800S brings offers the possibility of moving the part along any three-dimensional contour giving it the ability to clean the very difficult in-ways, nooks and crannies of the various prints.

 “We strongly support this improved powder removal system.
 Powder-free, high-quality AM parts, occupational health and safety, as well as environmental topics regarding waste avoidance and powder reuse are very important for Siemens to process advanced designs also in our post-processing activities.” said Dr. Christoph Kiener, principal scientist at Siemens.